nezaboodka/reactronic/README.md

 ```

 In the example above, the value of `contact` is computed from
-source fields `name` and `email`.
-Once computed, the result is
+source fields `name` and `email` upon first use.
+Once computed,
-cached and is reused until source fields `name` and `email` are
+the result is cached and is reused until source fields `name`
-changed.
-Once source fields changed, `contact` value becomes
+and `email` are changed.
+Once source fields changed, `contact`
-invalidated, thus causing execution of depending reactive
+value becomes obsolete, thus causing execution of depending
-function `printContact`.
-Then `printContact` function causes
+reactive function `printContact`.
+Then `printContact` function
-`contact` re-computation on the first use.
+is executed and causes `contact` re-computation again.

 ## Observable Objects